Really Understanding PPC for Roofing Companies

 - Weather (hurricanes in Tampa, hail in Atlanta, snow & steep slope in Hartford)

-- 1 of the 3 commercial represents 50% of their revenue
+- 1 of the three has commercial business that represents 50% of their revenue

-- 1 of the 3 wants to start getting into commercial
+- 1 of the three wants to start getting into commercial

-- 1 company has 5 of their team as canvassers and sales
+- One company has 5 of their team as canvassers and sales

-- 1 company doesn’t have a dedicated closer
+- One company doesn’t have a dedicated closer

-- Tampa has been around 15 years and has 300 reviews
+- Tampa has been around 15 years and has 300 Google reviews

-- Atlanta has been around 5 years, has 100 reviews and wants to open a new market
+- Atlanta has been around 5 years, has 100 Google reviews, and wants to open a new market

-- They use a call center vs. dedicated in-house appointment scheduler
+- The company uses a call center vs. a dedicated in-house appointment scheduler

 - 2 of the 3 have no automation